ML Classes and Internships for Black & Indigenous Students and Recent Grads

-Vector Institute is committed to developing programming for Black and Indigenous students to build research and expand career pathways in AI for historically underrepresented groups.
-This year, Vector is pleased to announce the launch of a new machine learning course and AI internship to accelerate and expand access to knowledge of AI to Black and Indigenous students in Canada.
+Vector Institute is committed to developing programming for Black and Indigenous students, postdocs, and recent graduates to build research and expand career pathways in AI for historically underrepresented groups.
+In 2021, Vector launched a machine learning course and AI internships to accelerate and expand access to knowledge of AI to Black and Indigenous students and postdocs in Canada.
 The programming provides relevant, hands-on learning and work experience in machine learning and AI.
 It is designed to meet the criteria of Special Programs in line with the values of the Ontario Human Rights Code to assist underrepresented groups to achieve equal opportunity in the field of AI.

 As a part of this program, you will: